 Meals begin with Rock City coffee at 6:30, a full breakfast spread (muffins, pancakes, eggs) at 8, lunch “under way” precisely at noon, and 6pm wine and nibbles followed by a gourmet dinner around 7ish.

 Our very first meal at sea included tomato bisque, salad, and bread freshly baked in that wood-burning oven.
 Others: quiches, spinach-cheese dip turned into Eggs Florentine the next morning, Cod smothered in Caramelized Onions, Charcuterie Boards.
 And the anticipated Lobster Bake – on the last night of the cruise: an “all the lobster you can stuff in your face” fantasia of a feast.

 The Charlie Nobles

-You haven’t lived until you’ve heard “Stray Cat Strut” or “Mack the Knife” live at the wheel of a schooner.
-(Or for that matter, debated the jazzy-cool-factor merits of cartoon theme songs from your youth e.g. “Top Cat”).
+You haven’t lived until you’ve heard “Stray Cat Strut” or “Mack the Knife” live at the stern of a schooner.
+(Or for that matter, debating the jazzy-cool-factor merits of cartoon theme songs from your youth e.g. “Top Cat”).

 The folk-blues-crooner-country-rock “house band,” The Charlie Nobles, consists of Chicky Stoltz on guitar and drums, Tom Whitehead on guitar, and Boston-based luthier, Jed Kriegel, on upright bass.
 Oh, and Noah Barnes on harmonica/banana shaker, and Oscar Barnes on ukulele and hand-drums.
 Everyone sings.
 It’s an ensemble that can crank out anything anytime, with an easy camaraderie that radiated out to our intimate group.
 And, yes, they recorded a CD!
 Which you can purchase during or after your trip!